 While it’s good to know what the basic demographics are for Facebook users, it’s also necessary to note how they handle the platform.
 How often do they check Facebook, and what do they use to access it?
 Understanding both can help tailor your content type.

 As the most-used social platform in the world, Facebook boasts a global number of 2.79 billion users.
 Within the U.S., this number is expected to rise from 228.6 million currently to 237.8 million by 2025.
 The projected number constitutes 69.1% of the U.S. population.
 The growth in usage penetration is small, only rising 1.9 percentage points over four years.

 14. Facebook users almost exclusively use mobile to access Facebook.

 Among its many users, 98.3% accessed Facebook via mobile devices, and 79.9% of users only used mobile.
 It is especially important for businesses that have Facebook Pages.
-While crafting a Facebook strategy for ads and posts on the desktop site, you still require to ensure that they look good on mobile, too.
+Consider these Facebook stats before making these ads and posts on the Facebook desktop site, you still require to ensure that they look good on mobile, too.